 Under the new mirror-matter model [15] and new understanding of possibly staged QCD symmetry breaking phase transitions, the long-standing BAU puzzle can be naturally explained with $K^0 - K^{0'}$ oscillations that occur at the stage of strange quark condensation.
 Meanwhile, the $U(1)A$ or strong CP problem in studies of particle physics is understood under the same framework.
+The connection between the CP violation in SM and the normal-mirror mass splitting seemingly points to the same mechanism in new physics that needs to be explored in the future.
 Non-perturbative processes via quarkitons at different quark condensation stages are proposed for B-violation and could be verified and further understood with calculations using the lattice QCD technique.
-More accurate studies on $K{L,S}^0$ at the kaon production facilities, in particular, on the branching fractions of their invisible decays [15] that surprisingly are not constrained experimentally [45], will better quantify the generation of baryon matter in the early universe.
+More accurate studies on $K{L,S}^0$ at the kaon production facilities, in particular, on the branching fractions of their invisible decays [15] that surprisingly are not constrained experimentally [47], will better quantify the generation of baryon matter in the early universe.
 Future experiments at the Large Hadron Collider may provide more clues for such topological quarkiton processes and reveal more secrets in the SM gauge structure, the Higgs mechanism, and the amazing oscillations between the normal and mirror worlds.